UniDU: Towards A Unified Generative Dialogue Understanding Framework: Abstract

 \section{Abstract}

-With the development of pre-trained language models, remarkable success has been witnessed in dialogue understanding (DU) direction.
-However, the current DU approaches just employ an individual model for each DU task, independently, without considering the shared knowledge across different DU tasks.
-In this paper, we investigate a unified generative dialogue understanding framework, namely UniDU, to achieve information exchange among DU tasks.
-Specifically, we reformulate the DU tasks into unified generative paradigm.
-In addition, to consider different training data for each task, we further introduce model-agnostic training strategy to optimize unified model in a balanced manner.
-We conduct the experiments on ten dialogue understanding datasets, which span five fundamental tasks: dialogue summary, dialogue completion, slot filling, intent detection and dialogue state tracking.
-The proposed UniDU framework outperforms task-specific well-designed methods on all 5 tasks.
-We further conduct comprehensive analysis experiments to study the effect factors.
-The experimental results also show that the proposed method obtains promising performance on unseen dialogue domain.
+With the development of pre-trained language models, remarkable success has been witnessed in dialogue understanding (DU).
+However, current DU approaches usually employ independent models for each distinct DU task without considering shared knowledge across different DU tasks.
+In this paper, we propose a unified generative dialogue understanding framework, named {\em UniDU}, to achieve effective information exchange across diverse DU tasks.
+Here, we reformulate all DU tasks into a unified prompt-based generative model paradigm.
+More importantly, a novel model-agnostic multi-task training strategy (MATS) is introduced to dynamically adapt the weights of diverse tasks for best knowledge sharing during training, based on the nature and available data of each task.
+Experiments on ten DU datasets covering five fundamental DU tasks show that the proposed UniDU framework largely outperforms task-specific well-designed methods on all tasks.
+MATS also reveals the knowledge-sharing structure of these tasks.
+Finally, UniDU obtains promising performance in the unseen dialogue domain, showing the great potential for generalization.